JWahle/piCorePython/README.md

 # piCore python-environment

-The goal of this project is to easily set up your custom Python environment including piCorePlayer extension, pip dependencies and autostart your scripts on boot.
+The goal of this project is to help you to easily set up your custom Python environment including piCorePlayer/Tiny Core Linux extensions, pip dependencies and autostart your scripts on boot.

 ## Setup
 1. Edit the variables at the start of `setup-python-environment.sh` to fit your needs. ([example](https://github.com/JWahle/piCoreCDSP/compare/main...remote-control))
 2. Copy `setup-python-environment.sh` from your local machine to pCP and run it:
    `scp setup-python-environment.sh tc@pcp.local:~ && ssh tc@pcp.local "./scp setup-python-environment.sh"`